 Of course, if you’re a professional photo editor, an IPS panel monitor will suit you better due to better color consistency.

 AOC specifies a response time speed of 1ms for the CQ27G2, but this refers to its MPRT (Moving Picture Response Time) measure, not the usual GtG (gray to gray) pixel transition speed which is not specified.

 As expected from a VA panel display, some pixels won’t be able to change from dark into brighter pixels in time with the refresh rate, thus causing visible black smearing in fast-paced games.

 The amount of smearing, however, is negligible unless you’re a hardcore competitive gamer.
 In more graphically-oriented games, you’ll hardly notice any smearing, and it’s mainly visible in dark scenes.

-You can enable MBR (Motion Blur Reduction) in the monitor’s OSD (On-Screen Display) menu which strobes the backlight in order to reduce the perceived ghosting.
+You can enable MBR (Motion Blur Reduction) in the monitor’s OSD (On-Screen Display) menu, which strobes the backlight to reduce the perceived ghosting.

 Luckily, AOC allows you to manually adjust the strobing frequency between 1 to 20 in increments of 1.

 At ’20’, the picture becomes very dim, but the motion gets much clearer while at ‘1’, the image is only slightly darker, but the motion is barely any smoother.
 So, it’s best to set it to ’10’, and fine-tune it a bit to your liking from there.